September 14, 2000

 Parashat Ki Tavo (Deuteronomy 26:1-29:8)

-Each night before retiring, the great Chasidic master Rabbi Nachman of Bratslav would make a list.
-At the end of a long day, he would write down all the wrongs he had committed -- against other people, against God, against himself.
+Each night before retiring, the great Chassidic master Rabbi Nachman of Bratslav would make a list.
+At the end of a long day, he would write down all the wrongs he had committed - against other people, against God, against himself.
 Nachman would read the list over and over again, with increasing levels of agitation and remorse, until he welled up with sorrow.

-During these days before the New Year, we -- like the Israelites who were at a dramatic, transitional moment -- also stand at the edge of a precipice.
+During these days before the New Year, we - like the Israelites who were at a dramatic, transitional moment - also stand at the edge of a precipice.
 The work of looking deeply within can be terribly dangerous.
-The liturgy of the High Holidays suggests three possible ways to best approach the challenges of this season: through tefillah (prayer), tzedakah (righteous works) and teshuvah (repentance).
+The liturgy of the High Holy Days suggests three possible ways to best approach the challenges of this season: through tefillah (prayer), tzedakah (righteous works) and teshuvah (repentance).
 In other words, the liturgy teaches us to do a cheshbon ha'nefesh by turning in three different directions: turning upward (to God, in prayer), outward (to others, in acts of righteousness), and inward (to ourselves, in contemplation and improvement).

-When Rabbi Nachman of Bratslav sat considering his own behavior, he, too, opted to go even further than the spoken word.
-He, too wrote down the inventory of what he might alter in himself.
+When Rabbi Nachman of Bratslav sat considering his own behavior, he too opted to go even further than the spoken word.
+He too wrote down the inventory of what he might alter in himself.
 Why?
 Why not just stop at speaking the words?
 It is said that after repeatedly reading the list, he felt such great sorrow that he started to weep.
 The teardrops would fall upon the written words, and actually blur them beyond distinction.
 By reading the words he had written, he moved himself to the depths of emotion that might affect real change in the days to come.
-Perhaps this is the truest meaning of the phrase of greeting we use on Rosh Hashanah: Shanah tovah tikatevu: May you be inscribed -- and may you inscribe yourself -- for a good and sweet new year.
+Perhaps this is the truest meaning of the phrase of greeting we use on Rosh Hashannah: Shanah Tovah Tichatevu: May you be inscribed - and may you inscribe yourself - for a good and sweet new year.